hello30190f/OneNoteAlternative/firstPrototype/note/architecture.md

 - for each tags, have a record what contents and files are belongs to.

+# delete pages
+ When delete pages, those will not be immidiately removed from the filesystem.
+Those are keeped for a certain period of time.
+User can avoid accidentally delete pages.

 # network
 ## protocol
 - websocket